 - Sudden lack of periods

-- Hormone tests that reveal low Follicle Stimulating Hormone (FSH), Luteinizing Hormone (LH) and levels
+- Hormone tests that reveal low Follicle Stimulating Hormone (FSH), Luteinizing Hormone (LH) and estrogen levels

 Early menopause has two types: spontaneous and induced.
 The main cause of spontaneous early menopause is Premature Ovarian Failure (POF).
 POF means you lose your ovarian functions before the age of 40.

-Induced early menopause on the other hand, means it’s a result of medical interventions.
+Induced early menopause, on the other hand, means it’s a result of medical interventions.
 In the past, little information was available about early menopause.
-But with recent studies and discussions, there are many available information about it.
+But with recent studies and discussions, there is much available information about it.

 What are the Causes of Early Menopause?